wangyian-me/AdaAffordCode/README.md

 For visualization, please install blender v2.79 and put the executable in your environment path.
 Also, the prediction result can be visualized using MeshLab or the *RenderShape* tool in [Thea](https://github.com/sidch/thea).

+## Citations

+Please cite our work if you find it useful:

+    @article{wang2022adaafford,
+        title={{AdaAfford}: Learning to Adapt Manipulation Affordance for 3D Articulated Objects via Few-shot Interactions}, author={Wang, Yian and Wu, Ruihai and Mo, Kaichun and Ke, Jiaqi and Fan, Qingnan and Guibas, Leonidas and Dong, Hao}, journal={European conference on computer vision (ECCV 2022)}, year={2022}
+    }

 ## License